 Legal Limitations.
 Each state has its own limitations on the availability of loss of consortium claims.
 In most jurisdictions, for example, in order to bring a claim for loss of consortium, you will need to show that a valid marriage exists.
 So, if the couple divorced prior to the trial, the number of damages awarded will be negatively affected.
 Other states, as discussed above, may allow same-sex couples to bring loss of consortium claims, even in states where same-sex marriage is prohibited.

 Insurance Policy Limitations.
 Most liability policies include “single injury” limitations.
 This means that there is a cap on the amount covered by the insurance company per accident.
 In order to determine whether or not there is a policy limit, you will need to read the insurance policy.
 Unless the defendant is wealthy or has some significant assets, it is usually not possible to collect more compensation than the insurance policy allows.

 What Should I Consider Before Making a Loss of Consortium Claim in South Carolina?

 By bringing a loss of consortium claim, the private and intimate aspects of your marriage will be put at issue.
 So, you should consider whether you are willing to withstand the rigorous questioning during deposition and trial that the defense attorney will likely bring.
 If the marriage suffered through any hardships or tribulations prior to the injury such as infidelity, separation, criminal charges, or abuse, the circumstances surrounding those problems will likely be discussed ad nauseam in front of the judge and jury and will be a part of the public record.

-It is imperative that you contact a skilled personal injury attorney to help you with the loss of consortium claim.
+It is imperative that you contact a skilled personal injury lawyer to help you with the loss of consortium claim.
 The attorneys at the Lewis Law Firm has the experience needed for a successful outcome.
 Allow our attorneys to give you the representation you deserve.
 Contact the Lewis Law Firm today.